-The U.S. government's Code of Federal Regulations (Title 14) details five levels of pilot certificates, ranging from student pilot to air transport pilot (the certificate held by airline captains).
-To help you complete requirement 1e, we will briefly examine two of the certificates-recreational pilot and private pilot-along with the instrument pilot rating.
+The U.S. government's Code of Federal Regulations (Title 14) details five levels of pilot certificates, ranging from student To help you complete requirement 1e, we will briefly examine two of the certificates-recreational pilot and private pilot along with the instrument pilot rating.